mvrmoris/Deep-Learning-Project/README.md

 * `notebooks/training.ipynb` provides a step-by-step implementation of the FlowNAS training procedure.
 * `notebooks/latent_space.ipynb` contains visualizations of the learned latent space and Flow directions.
-* `notebooks/experiments.ipynb` contains the code used to run the main experiments and evaluations.
+* `notebooks/experiments.ipynb`  ad `notebooks/experiments.ipynb` contains the code used to run the main experiments and evaluations.

 ## `datasets/`